Dictionary / Arabic - Turkish Terminology

 The Flashes ( 131-132 )

-Thus, because of this mystery, this haqiqah of Hadith was made known under the title of following the Book and the Sunnah.
-That is to say, what he intended with âl al-bayt- in respect of the duty of prophethood- was his Sunnah as-Saniyyah.
-Just as someone who abandons the Sunnah as-Saniyyah cannot be a member of true âl al-bayt, so too such a person cannot be a true friend to âl al-bayt.
+Thus, because of this mystery, this haqiqah of hadith was described with the title “Following the Book and the Sunnah.”
+It means that what he intended with âl al-bayt regarding the duty of risalah was his Sunnah as-Saniyyah.
+Just as someone who abandons the Sunnah as-Saniyyah cannot be a true member of âl al-bayt, such a person cannot even be a real friend of âl al-bayt.

 “What was the reality of the wars that started in the time of Hazrat 'Ali (ra)?
 In what way should we describe those who took part in them, and those who died and those who killed?